TYPO3/tailor/README.md

 ./vendor/bin/tailor ter:versions my_extension
 ```

-This will return the details for all version of the extension
+This will return the details for all versions of the extension
 `my_extension`.

 ## Publish a new version using tailor locally